Note

 quantizers are proposed in the CNN2SNN API:

-StdWeightQuantizer and TrainableStdWeightQuantizer: these two quantizers use the standard deviation of the weights to compute the range on which weights are discretized.
-The StdWeightQuantizer uses a range equal to a fixed number of standard deviations.
-The trainable version uses a variable number of standard deviations where this number is a trainable parameter of the model.
+StdWeightQuantizer and StdPerAxisQuantizer: these two quantizers use the standard deviation of the weights to compute the range on which weights are discretized.
+The StdWeightQuantizer uses a range equal to a fixed number of standard deviations to discretize all weights within a layer, whereas the StdPerAxisQuantizer discretizes each feature kernel independently.

 MaxQuantizer and MaxPerAxisQuantizer: these discretize on a range based on the maximum of the absolute value of the weights.
 The MaxQuantizer discretizes all weights within a layer based on their global maximum, whereas the MaxPerAxisQuantizer discretizes each feature kernel, in practice the last dimension of the weights tensor, independently based on its local maximum.